ssato/python-anyconfig/docs/design.rst

 -------------------------------

-I try to make anyconfig as thin as possible, that is , it works as a thin wrapper for the backends acutally does configuration load and dump.
+I try to make anyconfig as thin as possible, that is , it works as a thin wrapper for the backends actually does configuration load and dump.
 Thus, anyconfig does not try to catch any exceptions such as IOError (ex. it failed to open configuration files) and OSError (ex. you're not allowed to open configuration files) during load and dump of configuration files.
 You have to